maksymiljan/Calculatoris-Prime1/README.md

 English Version:

 Description:
-This commit introduces the first fully functional version of the calculator, inspired by the Matemax.app design.
-The application is built from the ground up using a modern tech stack, #including React, #TypeScript, #Python
+Commit introduces the first test APK: Matemax.app.
+The app was built from scratch using: #React, #TypeScript, #Python.

-Key Features:
+Key Features of CalculatorPrime1:

-Modern UI: A clean, responsive, and aesthetically pleasing dark-themed interface.
+Modern Interface: Clean, responsive, and aesthetically pleasing design in a dark theme.

-Basic Operations: Supports addition, subtraction, multiplication, and division.
+Basic Operations (1): Addition, Subtraction, Multiplication, and Division.

-State Management: The calculator's logic is implemented using useState and useCallback hooks within the main App component.
+State Management: Calculator logic implemented using the useState and useCallback hooks in the main App component.

-Component-Based Architecture: The code is structured into reusable components (Display, ButtonGrid, Button) for better organization and scalability.
-Error Handling: Basic validation is in place, such as displaying an error on division by zero.
+**Error Handling: Fixed: Displaying an error when attempting to divide by zero.

-Number Formatting: Displayed values use a comma as the decimal separator for better readability in the Polish locale.
+**Number Formatting: Displayed values ​​use a comma as a decimal separator for better readability in the Polish standard.

-Zainteresowanych zapraszam do kontaktu poprzez mail z CV.
-For Interested  - available by mail from CV.